openfun/richie-site-factory/README.md

 ### Managing services

-If you need to build or rebuild the `app` container, use:
+If you need to build or rebuild the containers, use:

 ```
 $ make build
 ```

-> Note that if the `app` service is already running, you will need to stop it
+> Note that if the services are already running, you will need to stop them
-> first and then restart it to fire up your newly build container.
+> first and then restart them to fire up your newly built containers.

 To start the development stack (_via_ Docker compose), use: